Advertisement

 •••••

-If you have psoriasis, you may wonder if what you’re eating can affect your skin health.
+If you have psoriasis, you may wonder if what you eat can affect your skin health.
 The short: Yes.

 Many people with psoriasis notice that eating sugar can trigger a flare or worsen symptoms.
 There are well-documented links between sugar consumption, inflammation, and psoriasis.